 It will draw on and respond to the rapidly growing access to smartphones and the internet in the region, while also seeking to provide alternative delivery channels through NGOs in the region to make content available to the widest possible group of community health workers.

-The hub will be launched and promoted in relevant priority countries in Southern Africa by the end of January 2020.
+Boost will be launched and promoted in relevant priority countries in Southern Africa by the end of January 2020.
 An external evaluation is an integral part of the project, with an evaluation report due to be published by September 2020.

 Want to find out more?